James Cunningham Bishop: Personal life

 On June 1, 1932, Bishop was found dead at the wheel of his car in his garage in Philadelphia, Pennsylvania.
-Although the motor was running when he was discovered by a gardener, investigators said the cause of death was heart disease rather than gas fumes.
+Although the motor was running when he was discovered by a gardener, investigators concluded that the cause of death was heart disease rather than gas fumes.

 Descendants

-Through his youngest daughter Abigail, he is the great-grandfather of Fidelity Investments multi-billionaire Abigail Johnson.
+Through his youngest daughter, Abigail, he is the great-grandfather of Fidelity Investments multi-billionaire Abigail Johnson.